-Publications by the Commissioners require the agreement of the relevant ministries, if previously unpublished information or results of collections are used which can be identified from their business area.
+Publications by the Commissioners require agreement with the relevant ministries, if previously unpublished information or results of collections are used which can be identified from their business area.
 The regulations of the Freedom of Information Act remain unaffected.

 3.2.7.
 The process of MSG's assessing the overall risk of incorrect payment processes